 Peter wasn't even through with his sermon.
-He doesn't even have an opportunity to give His invitation, before he gets interrupted by the Spirit of God.
+He doesn't even have an opportunity to give His invitation or an altar call before he's interrupted by God's Spirit.
 It's funny, but Peter holds the unique distinction of being the only man interrupted by all three members of the Trinity...
-On the Mount of Transfiguration Peter was interrupted by God the Father...
-On several occasions he was interrupted by God the Son...
-And here He's interrupted by God the Spirit...
+On the Mount of Transfiguration, Peter was interrupted by God the Father...
+On several occasions, he was interrupted by God the Son...
+And here, He's interrupted by God the Spirit...
 There are times when we also need to be interrupted.
 We need to quiet our opinions and let the Holy Spirit speak into our situation.

 "And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also."
-Notice what happens, before Peter can brief the Gentiles on keeping kosher, or clip a single circumcision, or make a sacrifice, or read the Law...
-God saves the Italian Guard, just as He did the Jews.
+The Jews who came with Peter saw what happened.
+Before Peter could brief the Gentiles on keeping kosher, or clip a single circumcision, or make a sacrifice, or read the Law...
+God saved the Italian Guard, just as He did the Jews at Pentecost.